peterdsharpe/AeroSandbox/README.md

 * autograd
 * pyvista

 If you installed Python via the [Anaconda distribution](https://www.anaconda.com/distribution/#download-section), you likely have all of these except autograd and pyvista.
+(Install these with "pip install autograd" and "pip install pyvista" in the command prompt.)

 OpenGL is also required for visualization, though this should already be installed on nearly every computer.
-(No promises if you try to run AeroSandbox on a Raspberry Pi!)
+(No promises if you try to run AeroSandbox on a Raspberry Pi or something!)

 ### Current Features
 * User-friendly, concise, high-level, object-oriented structure for airplane geometry definition and analysis.